JuanfraM/dgi_service/README.md

 # external_services
-Simulation of DGI, used for academic purpose
+Simulation of Dgi, Bps, etc, used for academic purpose